7 Minute(s) read

 Differences between warm-season and cool-season grasses

 Warm-season grasses thrive in the heat and naturally turn brown in winter as they go dormant.
-On the other hand, cool-season grasses like ryegrass and tall fescue can tolerate lower temperatures and stay green, making them ideal for overseeding to maintain a green lawn throughout winter.
+On the other hand, cool-season grasses like ryegrass and tall fescue can tolerate lower temperatures and stay green.
+Cool season grasses will go yellow in the warm season and require daily watering.
 Choosing the right type of grass is key to achieving a green winter lawn.

 Essential lawn care tips for a green lawn in winter